JustASideQuestNPC/kepler/src/sprite/reference.md

 prevent this from causing problems, create the sprite loader and load any sprites in `preload()`.

+An optional second parameter, `verboseLogging`, is a boolean that enables or disables logging, which prints some status updates to the console while loading each sprite.
+Logging is enabled by default.
+Note that for performance reasons, logging is disabled in the minified files for kepler.sprite.

 An example of how to format the .json file can be found below.

 #### Examples